 Markree Castle Hotel (4*) is one of the finest family run castle hotels in Ireland.
 Home of the Cooper family for more than 350 years it is now run as a small family hotel by Charles and Mary Cooper, 10th generation of the family to live at Markree.
 Set in a secluded 500 acre estate in County Sligo, peace and relaxation combined with good food, fine wine and old-world charm make a stay at Markree a step back in time.

-It is a relaxing drive to the picturesque 18th century town of Westport, in County Mayo, where you will enjoy a rest before heading westward towards Connemara.
+Enjoy a relaxing drive to the picturesque 18th century town of Westport, in County Mayo, where you will enjoy a rest before heading westward towards Connemara.
 The west of Ireland is often one of the principle motivations for visiting the country and the Connemara region is considered by many to be ‘the best of the west’.
 Connemara is much visited, but there are many scenic roads you travel down, such as the spectacular Sky Road overlooking Clifden Bay.
 You will also visit the award winning Connemara Heritage Centre which offers an insight into the history and heritage of the region.
 Complete your journey today with a walking tour of the wonderful city of Galway.

 Park House Hotel Galway (4*) is conveniently located in the heart of Galway's city centre.
 The hotel blends the warmth and personality of a boutique hotel with the style and luxury of a contemporary 4 Star international hotel.
 Guest accommodation comprises of 84 rooms divided into superior & deluxe rooms, suites and serviced apartments.
 The award-winning Park Restaurant is a favourite with locals and guests.

 There is time to enjoy the freedom of Galway City on a day of “organised independence”.
-Your guide will offer advice on how to make the most of this small jewel in Ireland’s crown.
+Your guide will offer advise on how to make the most of this small jewel in Ireland’s crown.
 Galway is a “walking city” so you may enjoy wandering its shopping alleyways, cathedral, waterfront areas and local pubs at your own pace.

 Enjoy a seashore walk only five minutes stroll from the city centre.
 Cross the Wolfe Tome Bridge at the bottom of Quay Street, turn left and walk towards the ocean.
 You can walk along by the seashore to the end of Salthill Promenade at Blackrock, with views out to Galway bay and back to the city centre.
 The walk is approx. 1.5 miles/ 2 km.